wacoachrusso/SkyGuide-Alpha-Signups/README.md

 - `index.html`: The main HTML file for the landing page.
 - `style.css`: CSS styles for the page.
+- `admin.html`: Simple admin console for viewing signups and sending mass emails.
+- `admin.js`: JavaScript for the admin console.
 - `script.js`: JavaScript for form handling, dynamic content, and Supabase integration.
 - `README.md`: This file, containing setup and deployment instructions.